NpappaG/memespread/README.md

    For more installation options, see the [ClickHouse installation docs](https://clickhouse.com/docs/install).

-3. In one terminal, start the ClickHouse server:
+3. In one terminal, first start the ClickHouse DB server:

    ```bash
    clickhouse-server
    ```

-4. In another terminal, run the application in debug mode:
+4. In a second terminal, run the application in debug mode:

    ```bash
    cargo run debug=true